DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.1.2 Asset Classification
   - It's important to identify and classify assets, such as systems, mobile devices etc.
   - **Classification**: derived from compliance mandates, the process of recognizing organizational impacts if information suffers any security compromise (whether to confidentiality, integrity, availability, non-repudiation, authenticity, privacy, or safety)
+  - 🔥Assets are classified based on the data that they hold or process.
+  - 🔥Data is classified based on its value to the organization.
-      - Classification identifies the value of data to an organization
+      - Data Classification identifies the value of data to an organization
+      - Asset classification identifies the classification of assets based on the classification of data the assets hold or process.
+Assets are protected using various security controls, and these controls are selected based on the classification of the data
       - 📝Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
       - Handling requirements and tools include visual indicators like a distinctive screen background and can help employees remember what level of classification they are dealing with and thus the handling requirements that they are expected to follow.
       - In a single-level security environment, systems should be assigned the classification level of the highest classification of information they are ever expected to process.